 The eastern side of the Upper Citadel was protected by a double curtain of walls; the enemies who had managed to penetrate the outer walls found themselves in a rather awkward position; in order to reach the gate giving access to the royal palace they had to enter a passage between the outer and the inner walls.

-Upper Citadel: (left) inner gate; (right) holes related to the door on one of the pillars (above) and on the floor (below)
+Upper Citadel: (left) inner gate; (right) holes on one of its pillars (above) and on the floor (below)

 The passage was blocked by a gate; the closure of the door was reinforced by placing a horizontal pole behind it; the wide size of the gate however indicates that, notwithstanding defence requirements, it had a celebratory and decorative function in times of peace.

 In the book Schliemann wrote about his excavations at Tiryns he made many references to Troy and although today the events chanted by Homer are thought to have occurred after the decline of Tiryns, it is impossible not to think of them when visiting the archaeological site or seeing some of the artefacts which were found there.